-As of June 30, 2022, the Senior Secured Credit Facility, which matures on July 16, 2025 (subject to a springing maturity date of July 29, 2024 if any of the January 2025 Notes are outstanding on such date), had a maximum credit amount of \$2.0 billion, a borrowing base and an aggregate elected commitment of \$1.25 billion and \$1.0 billion, respectively, with no balance outstanding.
+As of September 30, 2022, the Senior Secured Credit Facility, which matures on July 16, 2025 (subject to a springing maturity date of July 29, 2024 if any of the January 2025 Notes are outstanding on such date), had a maximum credit amount of \$2.0 billion, a borrowing base and an aggregate elected commitment of \$1.25 billion and \$1.0 billion, respectively, with a \$40.0 million balance outstanding, and was subject to an interest rate of 5.379%.
 The Senior Secured Credit Facility contains both financial and non-financial covenants, all of which the Company was in compliance with for all periods presented.
 Additionally, the Senior Secured Credit Facility provides for the issuance of letters of credit, limited to the lesser of total capacity and \$80.0 million.
 As of December 31, 2021, the Company had a \$44.1 million letter of credit outstanding under the Senior Secured Credit Facility.
-No letters of credit were outstanding under the Senior Secured Credit Facility as of June 30, 2022.
+No letters of credit were outstanding under the Senior Secured Credit Facility as of September 30, 2022.
 For additional information see Note 7 in the 2021 Annual Report.
+See Note 15 for discussion of (i) additional repayments on and (ii) an increase in the borrowing base of the Senior Secured Credit Facility subsequent to September 30, 2022.

-Note 6-Stockholders' equity
+Note 5-Stockholders' equity